-c) Although the topic of this question is related to the text, the question does not require the use of information from the text in order to answer.
+c) Although the topic of this question is related to the text, the question as it is phrased does not require the use of information from the text in order to answer.
+A student could draw a conclusion from another source (or no source) when providing an answer.